BagPipe: Accelerating Deep Recommendation Model Training: Design

-In Line 25, we also safely erase embedding $e$ from $LatestTracker$ if $e$ is not in the cache to ensure that the memory complexity is linear to the number of embeddings that appear in the window.
-This is an update to the cache status which is maintained locally.

-We next take a look at an example of the lookahead algorithm in action in Figure~\ref{fig:oracle_cacher_example}.
-We set the lookahead value (\lkval) as 2.
-The figure shows a window of batches being processed by the lookahead algorithm and producing cache update requests.

-The local embedding cache in Figure~\ref{fig:oracle_cacher_example} keeps track of what is in the $InCache$ variable in the algorithm.

-\begin{itemize} \item \textbf{Batch 1} Embedding 3 and 9 are in the batch.
-For both embedding 3 and 9, we will launch prefetches.
-However, for embedding 3, we see that it is accessed again, and last occurrence in the window is at Batch 2, so we decide to cache it with the TTL set to 2.
+Next we describe an example of how lookahead algorithm processes batches (Figure~\ref{fig:oracle_cacher_example}), with lookahead value (\lkval) as 2: \begin{myitemizeleft} \item \textbf{Batch 1} Embedding 3 and 9 are in the batch.
+For both embeddings we launch prefetches.
+However, embedding 3, is accessed again, and the last occurrence in the window is at Batch 2, so we cache it with the TTL set to 2.

-\item \textbf{Batch 2} For embedding 3, we see the last occurrence in the window is in Batch 3 and it is in the cache, so we will send a TTL request with value 3.
-We will not launch a prefetch for 3 because 3 is already in the cache, while we will prefetch 4 since it is not in the cache.
+\item \textbf{Batch 2} Embedding 3 is in the cache so we do not send a prefetch request.
+But the last occurrence for 3 in the window is now in Batch 3.
+Therefore, a TTL update is sent for 3.
+We will prefetch 4 since it is not in the cache.

-\item \textbf{Batch 3} For embedding 3, we do not see any future occurrence in the window, so we will not send any updates for 3.
-For embedding 6, we decide to cache it with a TTL of 4 because it appears to be used in Batch 4.
-Embedding 3 will be deleted from $InCache$ after this batch.
+\item \textbf{Batch 3} We prefetch embedding 6 and cache it with a TTL of 4 since it will be reused in Batch 4.
+At this point in our lookahead window Embedding 3 has no future occurrence so it will be evicted after batch 3.
+However, if embedding 3 was being used by batch 4, we would have kept it in the cache and sent a TTL update with eviction batch as 4.

-\item \textbf{Batch 4} For this iteration, we will prefetch 1 since it is not in the cache.
-We do not send any TTL updates for 6 as it is absent in future batches.
-It will be deleted from $InCache$ after this batch. \end{itemize}
+\item \textbf{Batch 4} We prefetch 1 since it is not in the cache.
+We do not send any TTL updates for 6 as it is absent in future batches and will be evicted after this batch. \end{myitemizeleft}